get2work/securityplus/8 Cryptographic Solutions.md

 - [[Data in Use]]

 # Cipher
-An algorith that merforms the encryption/decryption
+An algorith that performs the encryption/decryption

 # Key
 Essential piece of information that determines the output/input of a cipher